dagger/dagger/docs/v0.3/sdk/cue/references/13ec8-dagger-env-reference.md

 ## Persist CLI options

-As Dagger relies on Viper to manage the CLI inputs, all its option can be replaced with environment variables:
+As Dagger-Classic relies on Viper to manage the CLI inputs, all its option can be replaced with environment variables:

 ### dagger version